 Comment: The chair made an e-mail of the closed ETSI TC BRAN reflector available to the public.
 You have not right to do so.
 The ETSI BRAN e-mail reflector is not accessible to the public.
 Furthermore, access to this e-mail reflector is restricted to ETSI members, only.

-Chair: Do you want me to delete this?
+Chair: I felt it was important to be accurate by quoting exactly what was stated rather than attempting to summarise it.
+Do you want me to delete this?

 Comment: I am just making statement that you violate the confidentiality of another SDO.